Skip to main content

 Laminating adhesives are supplied in a wide variety of chemistries and carriers.
 Often, various chemistries can perform the same function in many types of packaging and packaging materials.
 Thus, a converter should prioritize choosing the best system for their packaging end-use needs and application equipment.

-The following content provides insights into the different chemistry options for Dow's Laminating Adhesives and the factors a converter should consider when deciding which adhesive to use.
+The following content provides insights into the different chemistry options for Bostik's Laminating Adhesives and the factors a converter should consider when deciding which adhesive to use.
 It is also important to fully understand the other components used to create a package, such as films and inks, and ensure the adhesives perform well and are compatible with these components.
 Understanding these fundamentals can help converters choose which laminating adhesive is optimal for their end use.

 Carrier Selection